Updated on 27 April 2022

 - the controller’s statutory obligations, such as requirements of Finnish tax legislation and the Insurance Companies Act, or

 - the legitimate interests of the controller or a third party, such as use of data for direct marketing, providing that the data subject is aware of it and has not forbidden it, for business development and for preventing misuse and fraud.
 Disclosure of information between OP Financial Group entities too is often based on legitimate interests.

 In most cases, the controller’s legitimate interests are based on the customer relationship or similar relationship between the controller and the customer.
 The controller ensures that such processing is proportionate to the data subject’s benefits and meets his/her reasonable expectations.

 The processing of the data subject’s personal health data in the data file is based on legislation or the data subject’s consent.

-The controller has the right to process data on the criminal activity, criminal charges or other criminal consequences of the insured, claimant or tortfeasor that are necessary for the insurance company to determine liability.
+The controller has the right to process data on the criminal activity, criminal charges or other criminal consequences of the policyholder, insured, claimant or beneficiary that are necessary for the insurance company to determine liability.